-Major land positiion in Canada's only Carlin-type gold district
+Major land position in Canada's only Carlin-type gold district

 Evidence of large scale hydrothermal alteration

-The wholly-owned Midas Touch project covers over 1,200 sq km of prospective stratigraphy for Carlin-style gold mineralization within the Rackla Gold Belt, where ATAC Resources Ltd. and Anthill Resources Ltd. have made several significant drill discoveries within an emerging Carlin-style gold district.
-The Midas Touch project largely adjoins the south side of the ATAC land package and includes the Nad, Crag East and Crag properties.
-It is within the traditional territory of the First Nation of Na-Cho Nyak Dun.
+The wholly-owned Midas Touch project, located within the traditional territory of the First Nation of Na-Cho Nyak Dun, covers over 1,200 sq km of prospective stratigraphy for Carlin-style gold mineralization within the Rackla Gold Belt, where ATAC Resources Ltd. and Anthill Resources Ltd. have made several significant drill discoveries within an emerging Carlin-style gold district.
+The Midas Touch project largely adjoins the south side of the ATAC land package where Barrick Gold Corporation recently acquire the right to earn up to a 70% interest in the Orion project portion of ATAC's Rackla Gold Property.

 Strategic's Nad property is located 400 m along strike from Anthill Resources' new Venus gold discovery, where initial drilling returned 9.76 g/t gold over 38.7 m.
 The Nad property has never been drilled and preliminary surface work has identified sizeable gold and pathfinder geochemical anomalies associated with orpiment-realgar mineralization, key indicator minerals for Carlin-style gold deposits.